Irreducible modules for the degenerate double affine Hecke algebra of type $A$ as submodules of Verma modules: Irreducible modules which can be realised as submodules of Verma modules, case

 \subsection{Convex orders on roots and reduced decompositions}

 We want to use the intertwiner $\Phi_{\w}$ to define an inclusion of an irreducible module into a Verma module, and this intertwiner is defined using a reduced decomposition of $\w$ into simple reflections.
 Some of its factors might have poles.
-To be able to calculate $\Phi_{\w}$ in those cases as well, we need to fix a particular reduced decomposition of $\w$.
-In this subsection, we cite results about reduced decompositions in reflection groups, from \cite{C,D,GP,P}.
+To be able to calculate $\Phi_{\w}$ in those cases as well, we need to fix a particular reduced decomposition of $\w$, which will allow us to use the fusion procedure from \cite{GNP} to resolve the poles.
+In this subsection, we recall results about reduced decompositions in reflection groups.